ReesyJordan1/Credit_Card_Risk_Analysis/README.md

 | LR with SMOTEENN | 64% |
 | Balanced Random Forest |  79%|
 | Easy Ensemble Adaboost | 93% |

-Table 1.
-The Balanced accuracy obtained with the six experiments
+Below are the balanced accuracy results obtained with the six experiments

 #### Imbalanced Classification Report
 In this subsection, the Imbalanced Classification Report for each of the six conducted experiments is reported: